 At 9.5 ounces, this jacket is on the heavier end of this review.
 It is still a very reasonable weight to earn a spot in your climbing and backpacking packs.
 In fact, it may be a better bet, depending on your warmth needs.
-It is not as light as our two ultralight award winners, the Mountain Hardwear Ghost Whisperer and the REI Magma, but it is quite a bit warmer.
+It is not as light as our two ultralight award winners, the Mountain Hardwear Ghost Whisperer, but it is quite a bit warmer.
 This may be an important tradeoff.

 The Down Sweater is made of 800 fill power Advanced Global Traceable goose down, which is highly compressible.
 The jacket stuffs into an internal chest pocket and has a loop that can be clipped to the back of a harness.

 Not the smallest jacket, but still relatively compressible.

 It is not the smallest in this review, but it is undoubtedly an excellent choice for rock climbers and mountaineers who want a good, durable, warm jacket that is light and compressible enough to stuff into the smallest climbing pack you have or clip out of the way to the back of your harness.
 The Down Sweater is reasonably compressible for its size and weight.
 If this is your top priority, you'll love the Ghost Whisperer.

 First, we appreciate how Patagonia has led the charge in setting a new standard for ethical use of down in outdoor jackets.
 Several years ago, Patagonia was the only manufacturer advertising their ethical sourcing practices—this year, 5 of the 10 jackets we reviewed boast responsible sourcing.
 That's awesome.
 Patagonia was above average and competitive with its simple features on the Down Sweater.
 For even stronger performances, our favorite are the Arc'teryx Cerium and the Rab Microlight.